wesleytian/wesleytian.com/posts/startup.md

 draft: true
 ---

-This is the other side of the coin of Chip Huyen's recent blog post, [7 reasons not to join a startup and 1 reason to](https://huyenchip.com/2021/02/27/why-not-join-a-startup.html#why_join_a_startup).
+This is the other side of the coin to Chip Huyen's recent blog post, [7 reasons not to join a startup and 1 reason to](https://huyenchip.com/2021/02/27/why-not-join-a-startup.html#why_join_a_startup).

 *Note to the reader:* I haven't made a direct response to every one of Chip's sentences as my goal here isn't to negate everything that she said, but rather to offer a different perspective–albeit one that is perhaps rarer and more optimistic than is the norm in the startup world.
 The reason why I haven't responded directly to everything that Chip said is that I do, in fact, think most of what Chip said is incredibly valid.